Does the mere mention of a financial plan bring to your mind the image of a confusing document?

 To make sure your money does what you want it to do when you are gone, write a “WILL”.

 This “WILL” is a document which outlines your wishes about what should happen to your savings.
 Yes it also includes your red Ferrari and any other assets that you have accumulated over the years.

 Remember the time when you had to sort out the mess when a colleague left the company without a proper notice period or handover.

 It was so difficult to find the information to take over his role.
 There was no well-documented handover plan of his duties.

 Your “WILL” is your handover plan.
-It gives out a clear plan of action on how things should be handled when you are no longer around.
+It gives a clear plan of action on how things should be handled when you are no longer around.